grohalex/accelerating4DMRI/README.md

 # accelerating4DMRI
-repo for the vacation student project
+Repository for the vacation student project at the ICR for accelerating 4D MRI